patka00/documentation/iexec-products/wallet-management/wallet-management-using-the-ui.md

 ## Using the iExec Sidechain

-To use the iExec Sidechain, you will need to transfer some RLC tokens from mainnet to the sidechain.

-Click Send to iExec Sidechain to transfer some RLC from your wallet to iExec Sidechain.

-{% hint style="warning" %}
-**Remember**:
-**1 xRLC on iExec Sidechain has the same value than 1 RLC on Ethereum Mainnet.**
-{% endhint %}

-### Configure Metamask to use iExec Sidechain
+### Configure your wallet to use iExec Sidechain

-{% hint style="warning" %}
+#### With Portis

+No need to configure anything, your wallet is ready to connect to iExec Sidechain.

+#### Whith MetaMask

-**If you want to use the sidechain,  you will need to manually add the network within Metamask**
+You will need to manually add the network within Metamask.
-{% endhint %}

 ![](../../.gitbook/assets/networks.png)